 “When an artist understands the basic principles and elements of design, the subject matter becomes unlimited.
 The selection of my subject matter is determined by my immediate response to the subject and its surrounding environment.
 It is essential that I go beyond the level of just recording facts.
 It is my intent to convey a spontaneous response in an unrestricted yet semi-controlled manner.
 This approach to watercolor painting lends itself to a unique and unpredictable experience.
 This state of uncertainty compels me to further explore the world of watercolor.”

 Upon graduation from Miami University, Fred studied privately with the late Franklin A. Bates.
 He pursued additional graduate work at both Kent State University and the University of Akron.
-In addition to being a retired art teacher for the Berea City Schools, Fred has been conducting numerous watercolor workshops, demonstrations, and critiques throughout the United States and abroad for the last thirty-eight years.
-His work has been featured in Watermedia Techniques For Releasing the Creative Spirit; Creative Watercolor Workshop and International Artist (February/March 2002), in addition to other publications.
+In addition to being a retired art teacher for the Berea City Schools, Fred has been conducting numerous watercolor workshops, demonstrations, and critiques throughout the United States and abroad for the last forty years.
+His work has been featured in Watermedia Techniques For Releasing the Creative Spirit; Creative Watercolor Workshop, International Artist (February/March 2002), Watercolor Artist Magazine (February 2014, June 2015) and many other publications.

-His diverse approach to watercolor painting has continued to attract individual and corporate collectors, including: Permanent Collection of the Governor’s Mansion of Ohio; Bank One; Wausau Insurance Co.; General Tire; Mobay Chemical; Dayton Citizen Federal; Cambridge Savings and Loan; Union Carbide; Guernsey Savings and Loan; Akron Beacon Journal; Key Bank; Zanesville Art Center; Sargent-Laessig Museum of Fine Arts at Cliffside; and many other corporate and private collections.
+His diverse approach to watercolor painting has continued to attract individual and corporate collectors, including: Permanent Collection of the Governor’s Mansion of Ohio; Bank One; Wausau Insurance Co.; General Tire; Mobay Chemical; Dayton Citizen Federal; Cambridge Savings and Loan; Union Carbide; Guernsey Savings and Loan; Akron Beacon Journal; Key Bank; Zanesville Art Center; Cuyahoga County Administration Building, Southwest General Hospital, Sargent-Laessig Museum of Fine Arts; and many other corporate and private collections.